Rothwell

 In terms of cultural diversity, Rothwell records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Rothwell's cultural diversity is above average, with 9.4% speaking a language other than English at home and 23.0% born overseas.
-Christianity is the predominant religion in Rothwell, comprising 57.2%, compared to 47.8% across Greater Brisbane.
-The top three ancestry groups are English (31.1%), Australian (26.6%), and Scottish (8.1%).
+Rothwell's cultural diversity was found to be above average, with 9.4% of its population speaking a language other than English at home and 23.0% born overseas.
+The predominant religion in Rothwell was Christianity, comprising 57.2% of the population, compared to 47.8% across Greater Brisbane.
+In terms of ancestry, the top three represented groups were English (31.1%), Australian (26.6%), and Scottish (8.1%).

 Frequently Asked Questions - Diversity